ideapark/career/Documentation/Theory_Of_Computation/Regular_Languages.md

 A finite automaton is a 5-tuple (Q,Σ,δ,q0,F), where

   1. Q is a finite set of states,
   2. Σ is a finite alphabet,
-3. δ: Q × Σ −→ Q is the transition function,
+  3. δ: Q × Σ → Q is the transition function,
   4. q0 ∈ Q is the start state, and
   5. F ⊆ Q is the set of accept states.

 Let M = (Q,Σ,δ,q0,F) be a finite automaton and let w = w1w2···wn be a string where each wi is a member of the alphabet Σ. Then M accepts w if a sequence of states r0,r1,...,rn in Q exists with three
 conditions:

   1. r0 = q0,
-2. δ(ri, wi+1) = ri+1, for i=0, ..., n−1, and
+  2. δ(ri,wi+1) = ri+1, for i=0, ..., n−1, and
   3. rn ∈ F.

 A language is called a regular language if some finite automaton recognizes it.